 Walk outside our gorgeous ballroom lobby and you enter "Celebrity Park," a serene "pocket park" with a fountain and benches.
 It is a nice place to sit, read and enjoy a cup of coffee.

-It received its name when six individuals were selected for the "Wall of Fame."
-All six were Miami residents, achieved high levels of professional accomplishment and contributed to the community of Miami.
-Since then, two more worthy individuals have been added to the "Wall of Fame."
+Coleman Celebrity Park received its name when six individuals were selected for the "Wall of Fame."
+All six had originally been Miami residents, had achieved national levels of professional accomplishment, and had contributed to the community of Miami.
+Since then, five more worthy individuals have been added to the "Wall of Fame."

 We are now accepting nominations for the "Wall of Fame."
-If you know someone who you feel should have a plaque on the wall and be recognized for their achievements, please e-mail us at email@example.com.
+If you know someone who was born in Miami, has been recognized for professional accomplishments on a national level, and you wish to sponsor a plaque on the wall to recognize his/her achievements, please e-mail us at firstname.lastname@example.org.
 We will send you an official nomination form and guide you through the nomination process.

 CELEBRITY PARK WALL OF FAME